afs/rdf-delta/docs/rdf-patch.md

 (key, value) pairs.

-It is better to put complex metadata in a separate file and link to it from the header but certain information, is best kept with the patch.
+It is better to put complex metadata in a separate file and link to it from the header, but certain information is best kept with the patch.
 An example used by Delta is to keep the identifer of the global version id of the dataset so that patches are applied in the right order.